backdrop-contrib/image_effects/README.txt

 Release notes for 7.x-1.x-dev
 -----------------------------
-- Clear the (menu) cache after installing or updating.
+- Clear the cache after installing or updating.

 Release notes for 7.x-1.0